-Additionally an IANA staff member would be appointed as a point of contact for the IANA Function Review Team.
+Additionally an IANA Functions’ Operator staff member would be appointed as a point of contact for the IANA Function Review Team.

 What body should coordinate reviews?

 An IANA Function Review Team should be convened once every five years (or two years from the date of transition for the initial review) for the purpose of leading a review of the IANA SOW and the additional performance parameters defined above.
 The IANA Function Review Team would not be a standing body and would be reconstituted for every IANA Function Review.